mtumilowicz/big-data-scala-spark-batch-workshop/README.md

         * exploit modern compilers and CPUs
         * generates JVM bytecode to access Tungsten-managed memory structures that gives a very fast access
         * uses the Janino compiler - super-small, super-fast Java compiler

 ### catalyst
-* like an RDBMS query optimizer
+* similar concept to RDBMS query optimizer
 * converts computational query and converts it into an execution plan
     ![alt text](img/optimization.jpg)
 * Phase 1: Analysis
     * Spark SQL engine generates AST tree for the SQL or DataFrame query
 * Phase 2: Logical optimization
-    * Catalyst optimizer will construct a set of multiple plans and then, using its cost-based optimizer (CBO), assign costs to each plan
+    * catalyst constructs a set of multiple plans and using its cost-based optimizer assign costs to each plan
 * Phase 3: Physical planning
     * Spark SQL generates an optimal physical plan for the selected logical plan
 * Phase 4: Code generation
     * generating efficient Java bytecode to run on each machine

 ### caching
+* Spark maintains a history of all transformations you may apply to a DataFrame or RDD
+    * this enables Spark to be fault tolerant
+    * however Spark programs take a huge performance hit when fault occurs as the entire set of transformations to RDD have to be recomputed
 * if you reuse a dataframe for different analyses, it is a good idea to cache it
     * steps are executed each time you run an analytics pipeline
     * example: DataFrames commonly used during iterative machine learning training
 * caching vs persistence
     * persist() provides more control over how and where data is stored
         * DISK_ONLY, OFF_HEAP, etc.
-    * when you use cache() or persist(), the DataFrame is not fully cached until you invoke an action that goes through every record
-        * partitions cannot be fractionally cached (e.g., if you have 8 partitions but only 4.5 partitions can fit in memory, only 4 will be cached)
+    * both are lazy transformations
+        * immediately after calling the function nothing happens with the data but the query plan is updated by the Cache Manager by adding a new operator — InMemoryRelation
-* vs checkpointing
+* caching vs checkpointing
+    * whatever is the case of failure, re-calculating the lost partitions is the most expensive operation
+        * best strategy is to start from some checkpoint in case of failure
-    * checkpoint() method will truncate the DAG (or logical plan) and save the content of the dataframe to disk
+    * checkpoint() method will truncate the logical plan (DAG) and save the content of the dataframe to disk
+        * re-computations need not be done all the way from beginning, instead the checkpoint is used as the beginning of re-calculation
     * cache will be cleaned when the session ends
         * checkpoints will stay on disk
-* note that a lot of the issues can come from key skewing: the data is so fragmented among partitions that a join operation becomes very long
-    * solution: coalesce(), repartition(), or repartitionByRange()
+    * example where checkpointing would be preferred over caching
+        * DataFrame of taxes for a previous year - they are unlikely to change once calculated so it would be much better to checkpoint and save them forever so that they can be consistently reused in the future

 ### user-defined functions
 ```
 val cubed = (s: Long) => { s * s * s } // define function